 Charitable giving is top of mind for many as we enter the last month of the year.
 But sometimes the joy of giving can be overshadowed by impending tax deadlines, urgent appeals, and the holiday rush.
 If that sounds familiar, a Giving Fund can help.

 Here are six signs you need to open a Giving Fund (donor-advised fund) before December 31.
 If you already have one, consider sharing this list with a friend or family member:

 - You wish you had more time to give

-- You’re overwhelmed by charity appeals
+- You’re overwhelmed by appeals

-- Your stocks are up
+- Your stocks are climbing back up

-If your investments are up, you may be facing higher capital gains taxes next year.
-You can offset these gains with a gift of appreciated stock before year-end to your Giving Fund.
-We liquidate the stock for you and place the proceeds in your Fund for recommending grants to charity.
+If any of your investments are up, you may be facing higher capital gains taxes next year.
+You may be able to offset these gains with a gift of appreciated stock to your Giving Fund before year-end.
+We liquidate the stock for you and place the proceeds in your fund for recommending grants to charity.